mvillafuertem/scala-1/README.md

 | `topicId`  | String | Id of the topic of the lesson to depend upon |
 | `reason `  | String, Optional | Description of the reason of this dependency |

-### Lessons

 A lesson's content files are present in the topics directory, within a directory specific to the lesson's topic.
 The content file must be named after the lesson id and have a `.md` file extension.
 This file defines the text and questions that user sees after entering the lesson page.
 You can use most of the markdown features inside of it, including tables, images and a special syntax for videos.

 #### Video syntax
 To embed a video inside a lesson you can use the following syntax: